Chapter Two

 “They can be tracked, Fable.
 We could be found because of that!
 It is why we do not have any.”

-“There may be other ways—I do not know!
+“There may be other ways!
 Do you want us attacked again?
 Was losing Peter not enough?”

 The words shot through Fable’s heart, cold and hard.
-Fable could feel the tears rushing to her eyes, anger sparking through her.
+Fable could feel the tears rushing to her eyes.
 “The only person who knows I have it is Anika!
 I trust her!”

 “—You don’t even care!”
 Fable shouted, tears rushing to her eyes.
 She hated herself for crying.
 She wanted to be mad.
 She wanted her father to know how angry she was.
-A strange, oppressive feeling calmed the prickles that ran through her body.
 Wordlessly, Fable grabbed her backpack and shoved past her parents.
+She was leaving.

 “Fable, get back here!”
 Her father demanded.

-Fable ran down the stairs and towards the front door, the familiar spiky rage shooting through her body.
+Fable ran towards the front door, rage still sparking through her body.

 “NO!”
 Fable swung the front door wide, bristling.
 “You don’t get it!”
 She charged outside and ran down the driveway.
 She was faster than her father, despite his long legs.